At the center of Trump's Homeland chaos, Stephen Miller is the lone survivor

 His re-election strategy depends on locating Americans who agree with him but don't usually vote and driving them out to the polls in droves.
 That, he has clearly concluded, means taking the hardest possible line on immigration and presenting it primarily as a security issue, even if there is a legitimate humanitarian crisis playing out at the border now.

-It was Miller, the Duke-educated senior policy adviser, now 33, who helped scuttle Trump's plans to cut a deal with Democrats in the summer of 2017 that would have traded deportation protections for immigrants who were brought to the U.S. illegally as children under the so-called DACA program for as much as $25 billion in funding for the border wall.
+It was Miller, the Duke University-educated senior policy adviser, now 33, who helped scuttle Trump's plans to cut a deal with Democrats in the summer of 2017 that would have traded deportation protections for immigrants who were brought to the U.S. illegally as children under the Deferred Action for Childhood Arrivals program for as much as $25 billion in funding for the border wall.

-The White House quickly moved past that deal and counter-offered with a buffet of Miller policy favorites that were poison pills for congressional Democrats, including caps on legal immigration and an end to preferences for family members of immigrants who came to the U.S. legally.
+The White House quickly moved past that deal and made a counteroffer with a buffet of Miller policy favorites that were poison pills for congressional Democrats, including caps on legal immigration and an end to preferences for family members of immigrants who came to the U.S. legally.

 In recent days, Trump has threatened to seal the border, drawing condemnation from economists and some prominent figures in his own party because of the potential cost to the economy; announced he will end foreign aid to Nicaragua, El Salvador and Guatemala even though that might lead to more migration from those countries to the U.S.; and publicly told asylum-seekers to "go home."